dynomite567/helm-charts/charts/foundry-vtt/README.md

 ## Introduction

-You can get a [FoundryVTT](https://foundryvtt.com) instance up and running in minutes using this chart and Felddy [foundryvtt-docker](https://github.com/felddy/foundryvtt-docker) Docker container.
+You can get a [FoundryVTT](https://foundryvtt.com) instance up and running in minutes using this chart and the Felddy [foundryvtt-docker](https://github.com/felddy/foundryvtt-docker) Docker container.
+Please note that this chart is modified to work  **for FoundryVTT v13 and above.**

 ## Prerequisites